Healthcare is, and should always be, primarily about health. But the inescapable truth is that all medical services cost money.

 The benefits of RPA in Revenue Cycle Management

 That’s not to say that RPA implementation is easy.
-On the contrary, a recent survey by Becker’s Hospital Review reveals that even though 51% of providers incorporate some form of RPA in their systems, just 7% of them would classify the adoption as “mature,” and 33% as “robust.”
+On the contrary, a recent survey by Becker’s Hospital Review reveals that although 51% of providers incorporate some form of RPA in their systems, just 7% would classify the adoption as “mature” and 33% as “robust.”

-Still, when you are supported by a trusted team of automation experts, deploying the robotic process automation revenue cycle is a great first step towards further automation of your financial operations.
+Still, when you are supported by a trusted team of automation experts, deploying the robotic process automation revenue cycle is a great first step toward further automating your financial operations.
 That’s because revenue cycle management, by its nature, is:

-1. Repetitive — sending invoices, receipts, payment reminders, verifying patient data, and checking regulation compliance — these are some of the tedious daily billing operations that RPA bots excel at.
+1. Repetitive — sending invoices, receipts, payment reminders, verifying patient data, and checking regulation compliance — are some tedious daily billing operations that RPA bots excel at.

 2. Stage-based — as a whole, the revenue cycle is complex but consists of numerous simpler steps.
 Many of these stages can be managed by bots, allowing your staff to focus on other, more demanding tasks.